Accountable authentication with privacy protection: The Larch system for universal login: Logging for FIDO2

 \paragraph{Implications for system design.} Our preprocessing approach increases the client's work at enrollment: the client generates some number of presignatures (e.g., 10K) and sends the log's presignature shares to the log.
 To reduce storage burden on the log, the client can store encryptions of the log's presignature shares.

 When the client is close to running out of presignatures, it can authenticate with the log, generate more presignatures, and send the log's presignature shares to the log service.
 If the log service does not receive an objection after some period of time, it will start using the new presignatures.
 An honest client periodically checks the log to see whether any unexpected presignatures (created by an attacker) appear in its log.
 If the client learns that a new batch of presignatures was generated that the client did not authorize, the client authenticates to the log service and objects.
+This approach provides security as long as an honest client can detect client compromise and object to any adversarially generated presignatures during the objection period.
+(If a user is concerned about recovering authentication logs from a long period of undetected compromise, the client can set a very long objection period, or generate enough presignatures at enrollment that, with high probability, it will not need to generate more.)

 If the client runs out of presignatures and the log service rejects the client's presignatures, the client and the log can temporarily use a more expensive signing protocol that does not require presignatures~\cite{GGN16,lindell-ecdsa,DKLS18,XAXYC21}.
 The client could run out of presignatures and be forced to use the slow multisignature protocol in the following cases: \begin{enumerate} \item The attacker compromised the user's credentials with the log service, allowing the attacker to object to the new presignatures.
 In this case, the attacker could change the user's credentials and permanently lock the user out of her account. \item The honest client was close to running out of presignatures, generated new presignatures, and then ran out of presignatures while waiting for a possible objection.
 This scenario only occurs when the honest client makes an unexpectedly large number of authentications in a short period of time.
 The client only needs to pay the cost of the slow multisignature protocol for a short period of time. \end{enumerate} An attacker that has compromised the log service can also deny service, as we discussed in \cref{sec:overview:non}.